edbeato/coffee_sales/README.md

 - unit price
 - loyalty card

-I was able to do this using **XLOOKUP**.
+I was able to do this using the **XLOOKUP, INDEX and MATCH** functions.

 ## Cleaning the Data

-Once I had all of the key data from the sheets in one place I needed to make sure that I created the columns needed to analyze the sales data and have it formatted so that it was easily understandable for anyone looking through the data.
+Once I had all of the key data from the sheets in one place, I needed to make sure that I created the columns needed to analyze the sales data.
+I also formatted it so that it was easily understood by anyone looking through the data.

 1.)
-The sales column needed to be created so I calculated it by multiplying the quantity of the order by the unit price.
+I created a sales column by multiplying the quantity of the order by the unit price.

 2.)
-The coffee type and size columns were initially populated with abbreviations.
-I believed that having the full name for the would be more clear so I created new columns using the **IF** function.
+The coffee type was initially populated with abbreviations.
+Having the full name of the coffee type would be more clear so I created a new column called "coffee type name" using the **IF** function.

 3.)
 Since the company does international business, I wanted to make sure that the all of the units were clear.
 - Tessa's company sells packages in kilograms so I added that to the size column.